Code of Ethics

 -

-As this is a publication governed by Creative Commons Attribution/Non Commercial 4.0 International, the author assigns the copyright and publication rights to the Journal through this free access public intellectual property system, by signing the text of the letter of originality and assignment of rights that can be found on the Journal's website.
+As this is a publication governed by Creative Commons Attribution/Non Commercial 4.0 International, the author assigns the copyright and publication rights to the Journal through this free access public intellectual property system, by signing the text of the letter of originality that can be found on the Journal's website.

 -